 This is probably going to be less of your lunchtime staple, and more of something to sip on at the end of the day but it’s still definitely worth mentioning.
 I would even say this would be great as a sports drink (at the very least, it’s certainly a much better choice than Gatorade).
 It’s grain-free, dairy-free, gluten-free, and vegan-friendly – There’s almost no diet in the world that wouldn’t accept this drink.

 Chia Seed Pork Meatballs With Spicy Ginger Soy Glaze

-Chia seeds may not seem like the first thing you’d reach for when you’re making your meatballs, but I promise that once you try it you’ll never go back to using those dry breadcrumbs again.
-The ginger soy glaze gives these meatballs an Asian inspired taste – They’re absolutely perfect served on a bed of rice with some stir fries vegetables (Also these meatballs were featured on Dr. Oz.
+Chia seeds may not seem like the first thing you’d reach for when making your meatballs, but I promise that once you try it you’ll never go back to using those dry breadcrumbs again.
+The ginger soy glaze gives these meatballs an Asian-inspired taste – They’re absolutely perfect served on a bed of rice with some stir fries and vegetables (Also, these meatballs were featured on Dr. Oz.
 Who doesn’t love Dr. Oz?).

 Recipe: Domesticate Me